LogitsAI/beta/README.md

 Sign into our [Accounts](https://accounts.logits.ai/) dashboard to create your account and get your API key.

-Follow the instructions there to install Logits AI in your cluster and access the in-cluster console:
+Follow the instructions there to install Logits in your cluster and access the in-cluster console:

 ![Example installation instructions given by the Accounts dashboard](docs/images/helm-install.png)